callmarx/dotfiles/README.md

 single file) I spred my setup in other files as you can see in [nvim/lua/user](./nvim/lua/user), keeping [init.lua](./nvim/init.lua) simple, only to load the other configuration files.

-Copy, change and use at will.
+Copy, change and use it at will.
 Suggestions and (polite) criticism are welcome 🤓.

 **NOTE**: To use the [vim-devicons](https://github.com/ryanoasis/vim-devicons) icons you need to install [Nerd Fonts](https://www.nerdfonts.com) and enable in your terminal emulator profile or if